brainwipe/Harness/readme.md

 How to get Harness running
 ------------------

-- Download the source.
+- Download the source
-- Point your favourite local web server (Apache, IIS or similar) to the index.html page
+- Open Powershell, navigate to the repository root
+- `.\Start-Webserver.ps1`
+- If warned about script execution, use `[R]` to run once.
-- Surf to the index.html page.
+- Surf to localhost:8080/index.html

+If you have your own webserver then you can just point a virtual host or virtual directory at the repo root; it's only html and js.

 What's here so far
 -----------------